selfhostmail/selfhostmail/README.md

 7. Run the command `./puppet-domain.sh -a true -c true -d true -l change@letsencrypt.org -m primary.org`
 7. Go over to your registrar and ensure the nameservers are pointed at your cloud provider, then add the appropriate glue records for the primary.org domain.
 8. Ensure that on all the other domains the nameservers are just pointed directly at your new nameservers (and the freedns.afraig.org secondard backups).
+9. Add the DS records from /root/DS_FOR_REGISTRAR_<domains> to your registrar for each domain to finalize the dnssec chain of trust

-Now you can create a new client for your personal device and setup IMAP access.
+Now you can create a new client in firezone for your personal device and setup IMAP access.
 Note that you'll have to use the internal wireguard IP address at this time.